FreseEnzo/Hardwario_Project_Generator/README.md

 This Python project generates a project structure and configuration files for the CHESTER SDK.
 It provides functionalities to streamline the initialization of projects, including configuration management and shell command setup.

 ### Features
+- **Preservation of User Code**:
+    When the function updates the app_config.c file, it first reads the existing content of the file.
+    It then iterates through the USER CODE list to identify the sections of user code within the existing content.
+This is done by searching for the specified marker comments ('begin' and 'end') in the file content.
+    For each identified section of user code, the function stores the content between the corresponding begin and end markers in a dictionary named preserved_sections.
+    During the update process, the function replaces the user code sections in the new content with the preserved content obtained from the existing file.
+This ensures that any customizations made by the user are retained in the updated file.
 - **YAML Configuration**: Utilizes YAML files for project configuration, making it easy to define parameters, features, and extras for the project.

 - **Structured Configuration Files**: Automatically generates C header and source files (`app_config.h` , `app_config.c` , `shell.c`, `prj.conf`) based on the YAML configuration, ensuring consistency and ease of maintenance.